Leatherface (band): Post-split

-Frankie Stubbs

-After Leatherface split in 1993, Stubbs moved on to two new bands, Jesse and Pope.
+After Leatherface disbanded, Stubbs moved on to two new bands, Jesse and Pope.
 Jesse released three singles and one self-titled album between 1995 and 1998.
-Stubbs also performed solo and released one single in 1995 and a 10’’ EP in 2001.
-In addition Stubbs has produced records for almost 40 other (mostly) UK bands including China Drum, Four Letter Word, Drive, Hooton 3 Car, Midway Still, Monkhouse, Snuff and Wat Tyler.
+Stubbs also performed solo and released one single in 1995 and a 10’’ EP in 2001, while Hammond formed Dr Bison.

 Stubbs was featured on Duncan Redmonds' 2009 collaboration album Bubble and Squeak on four tracks alongside Redmonds, Loz Wong (Snuff) and Wes Wasley (Consumed, Billy No Mates) calling themselves "The Pissmops".
 He was referenced in Franz Nicolay's song "Frankie Stubbs Tears".

 'Heart is Home' was among the first four VinylVideos ever produced.

-Frankie Stubbs is a supporter of Sunderland A.F.C.

-Other members

-Graeme Philliskirk & Dickie Hammond went on to form Medictation with the remaining members consisting of members from Montreal, Quebec based band The Sainte Catherine's.
-Their debut LP Warm Places was released in 2016.
-Hammond died in October 2015.

-David Lee Burdon has spent time occupying various roles in such outfits as Former Cell Mates, Anchor Bends and most recently forming D L Burdon & His Questionable Intentions with Omar Zehery (Hit The Lights, Trophy Girls) and Craig Dickman (Shitty Neighbors).
+Musical style and legacy

+Leatherface's music has been described as a cross between Hüsker Dü and Motörhead, a notable element being Stubbs' rasping, "gravelly" vocals.
+Critics has categorised them as emo, melodic hardcore and punk rock.

+They have cited influences including Dag Nasty, the Exploited, Descendents, the Police, Sex Pistols, AC/DC, Motörhead and the Blood.

+They have been cited as influence by Samiam, American Nightmare, Lifetime, Hot Water Music, Mil-Spec, Avail, Dillinger Four and the Gaslight Anthem.
+Alternative Press cited them as an influenced upon the development of the pop-punk genre, while New Noise Magazine noted them as establishing the sound of Gainesville punk, stating "it’s almost like the Gainesville sound, but the Gainesville sound really came from Sunderland."